MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/contract.md

 #### OpenAPI
 OpenAPI is a specification to describe what an HTTP API can do.
 This is done writing an OpenAPI spec using either Yaml or Json.

 * It's standard.
-So it is well suited for humans, to understand an API, but also for machines: they can render it as an interacive documentation (see [Swagger UI][]) or autogenerate code for us (see [Swagger CodeGen][]).
+So it is well suited for humans, to understand an API, but also for machines: they can render it as an interactive documentation (see [Swagger UI][]) or autogenerate code for us (see [Swagger CodeGen][]).
 * Describes the [_paths_][OpenAPI Paths] (endpoints), with the supported _operations_, parameters and resources.
 * Can specify [_data models_ using JSON Schema][OpenAPI Data Models].
 * Since OpenAPI 3.0, [_links_][OpenAPI Links] are supported, which allows for using the value returned by an _operation_ as the input of another _operation_.
 Although this is not technically HATEOAS, it's an alternative to [hypermedia][Hypermedia in API design] used in REST.

 Example:
-This example, taken from the Swagger website, outlines how to add the metainformation of a server, and its path `/users/{userId}`, reachable throuh `GET`:
+This example, taken from the Swagger website, outlines how to add the metainformation of a server, and its path `/users/{userId}`, reachable through `GET`:

 ```yaml
 openapi: 3.0.0